!

 Where do my grad students and postdocs end up?

-- Eight are now professors at various colleges and universities.
+- Ten of my PhDs/postdocs became professors at various colleges and universities.

-- Three are researchers in academic research institutes or industrial research labs (Carnegie-Mellon, IBM Research, Microsoft Research).
+- Four became researchers/scientists in academic research institutes or industrial research labs (Carnegie-Mellon, IBM Research, Microsoft Research).

 - The rest of my PhD students and postdocs (and some of my MS students too) have become senior UX (User Experience) researchers at companies like Google and Microsoft.